Nilüfer Gündoğan: Expulsion from Volt

 Newspaper NRC Handelsblad published an article on 13 March outlining several instances of Gündoğan's alleged unacceptable behavior after having spoken with five of the accusers.
 It included anger outbursts, drunken behavior, and asking for sex as well as a slap on the butt of a female minor, which was described by the victim as intimidation.
 Gündoğan dismissed the allegations, calling them a smear campaign and calling their level painfully low.
 Days after the article's publication, Dassen and Volt's board made clear that reconciliation could only be achieved if Gündoğan would withdraw her criminal complaints.
 She instead told on talk show Jinek that she had expanded them.
 Volt subsequently announced that it would appeal the judge's decision, and Gündoğan was again expelled from the party's parliamentary group on 22 March following a vote among its three members after the by-laws had been altered to allow for this.
 Furthermore, Volt's board decided to end her membership of the party on 28 March.
 Gündoğan returned to the House of Representatives on 10 May as the leader of her own parliamentary group – Lid Gündoğan (Member Gündoğan) – after nearly three months of absence, bringing the number of groups in the House to a record-breaking twenty.
 She told that the focus of her work would be on finances, democracy, and the rule of law.
 The Public Prosecution Service dismissed Gündoğan's criminal complaints for defamation a few months later.
 An Amsterdam appellate court reversed the lower court's earlier decision on 7 February 2023, ruling that Volt had been justified in expelling Gündoğan from their parliamentary group.
 However, it did conclude that Volt's original press release about Gündoğan's alleged unacceptable behavior had been a little premature and sometimes formulated in an unfortunate way.
+Volt published a report of its own about the affair in May, but it did not draw any conclusions or provide concrete examples of unacceptable behavior.

+2023 general election

+The fall of the fourth Rutte cabinet in July 2023 triggered a November snap election.
+Gündoğan announced she would not run for re-election, saying she did not have enough time to establish a new party.